-4.1 Data Entry - Typing in Values
+3.1 Data Entry - Typing in Values

-For this exercise, we will enter forecast data in the PandA Basic Income Statement template for Income Statement account for a three-month period covering Jun, Jul and Aug.
+Now we will enter forecast data in the PandA Basic Income Statement template for Income Statement accounts for a three-month period covering Jun, Jul and Aug.

-Important: Remember that you can enter data only for Detail Member "intersections", meaning ALL the cells (whether in Filters, Column or Row) must have detail Members at the intersection where you want to enter data.
+Important: Remember that you can enter data only for Detail Member "intersections", meaning all the cells (whether Filter, Column or Row) must have detail Members at the intersection where you want to enter data.

-Looking at the PandA Basic Income Statement, we enter data in the cells corresponding, first, to Revenue accounts, then in Cost of Sales accounts.
+Looking at the PandA Basic Income Statement, we will enter data in the cells corresponding, first, to Revenue accounts, then in Cost of Sales accounts.
 The cells into which we will enter data into are highlighted in pink for the Revenue accounts and purple for the Cost of Sales accounts (see image below).